 Now we are seeing a shift in the evolution of functional fitness as it is no longer exclusive to the niche of personal training sessions held in small studios.
 Functional movement training is becoming more mainstream as both the big box health clubs and the high volume, low cost chains are clearing out the large footprint, traditional machines to keep up with the demand.
 The benefits far outweigh the cost of the “out-with-the-old-in-with-the-new” approach as the health club industry is shifting to create open concept “functional training spaces”.
 More space means more room to showcase the latest functional training accessories and programming.
 Perhaps most importantly, providing an open-area for functional training programs can add to your bottom line by creating an exclusive environment – apart from the group fitness studio – to host revenue-based SGT classes.

 Though it might still be considered a “trend”, it seems functional training is here to stay as it covers a wide range of movement and strength training.
 Functional fitness programming continues to evolve with the demands of its followers and the need to provide new and dynamic fitness equipment.
 While kettlebells and medicine balls have been used for centuries, they are considered staples for functional training workouts.
 Now the traditional designs of battle ropes, weighted bags, and sledgehammers are being updated with features that make them must-haves for the health club functional training zones.

 Echoing the demand of the industry, functional and small group training are two of the fastest growing categories of equipment here at Power Systems.
 If you are considering building out more space in your facility to supply the demand, check out our previous blog: Create a New Revenue Room with Functional Training.
-If you are looking for some new functional exercise and programming ideas – check out this video with our Brand Ambassador, Bennie Wylie.
+If you are looking for some new functional exercise and programming ideas – check out this video with our Master Coach, Bennie Wylie.